Wednesday, December 24, 2014

 Now I knew Swinton was going to get her comeuppance, but she dies much too soon for my liking.
 And Jamie Bell dies really early in the movie...once they start the revolt, he was one of the first to get killed.
 That made me sad.
 I like Billy Elliot!
 And Tanya dies and it was sad because she never got to rescue her son.
 Soon it's only Curtis and the Korean father and daughter.
 Curtis finds Wilford and it is revealed that Curtis and the other low-class citizens had to engage in a bit of cannibalism to keep everyone alive.
 He says babies taste the best as he ate baby Billy Elliot's arm and killed Billy Elliot's mother (which Billy Elliot never knew).
 Curtis felt guilty about that and that's why he took Billy Elliot under his wing.
 He also feels guilty about never having the courage to cut off his arm or leg to feed to the others as many of them had.
 We find out that Wilford has been keeping Tanya's son under the train to keep the train going because only small children can fit in there.
 Curtis rescues him and in the process, his arm gets all messed up because of the mechanisms.

 Meanwhile, the Korean father and daughter blow up the train because Kronole is not only a drug, but also an explosive!
 Everyone aboard the train dies except Korean daughter and Tanya's son.
 They go outside and see a polar bear so we know it is possible that life can live outside the Snowpiercer.
 So we have a 17 year old girl and 5 year old boy who are suppose to repopulate the earth?
-Or you're probably what I was thinking: That bear is going to eat those kids.
+Or you're probably thinking what I was thinking: That bear is going to eat those kids.

 This movie starts on the right track, but starts to loose steam towards the end.
 Yes, those puns were intended.